sahariarsagor/oop/README.md

 2. Write a Java program to check whether a number is even or odd
 3. Write a Java program to check whether year is leap year or not using conditional/ternary operator.
+4. Write a Java program to check whether character is an alphabet or not using conditional/ternary operator.